dirdam/fonts/tunic/README.md

 The script that the font represents was created by Andrew Shouldice and the [Finji](https://finji.co/) team for the game [Tunic](https://tunicgame.com/).

 This font was created with much :heart: by [Adrián Jiménez Pascual](https://dirdam.github.io/).
-He took the liberty to add some glyphs not included in Tunic's original script—some punctuation glyphs—, so feel free to either use them or not.
+He took the liberty to add some glyphs not included in Tunic's original script—some punctuation glyphs and the numbers in the extended version—, so feel free to either use them or not.

 The font is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 If you use this font please give credit as follows:
 ```